LEVEL 1 MEDITATION

 Follow the breathing for a moment or two and continue to relax the body.
 Notice that there is a slight pause at the beginning of each inhale and exhale.
 After a few breaths, eliminate this pause so the breathing is connected, in other words, there are no pauses.
 The use of connected breathing seals the body off from intrusion of the elemental energies of nature which enters the involuntary nervous system during the pauses in breathing.
 This nature energy plays along the involuntary nervous system stimulating the senses, creating sensation and inducing mind-chatter.
 Connected breathing prevents stimulation to the body and senses allowing for improved concentration.
 Practice connected breathing until it feels comfortable.
 Try to keep the mind quiet; concentration of the mind is the key to success.

 When the breathing is relaxed, guide the breath to the center of the body.
 This is the area behind and slightly below the navel, between the navel and the spine in the center of the body.
-This is the lower dan tien energy center used by Taoist meditators as well as Qigong and Tai Chi practioners.
-The exercise at the navel works with the elemental and vital life energies of the body, whereas the solar plexus and heart center are active when working with the psychic (emotion, mind) level of energy; this will be explained in Level 2.
+This is the lower energy center used by Taoist and yoga meditators as well as Qigong and Tai Chi practioners.
+The exercise at the navel works with the vital life energies of the body, whereas the solar plexus and heart center are active when working with the psychic (emotion, mind) level of energy; this will be explained in Level 2.

 This energy center behind the navel is where embryonic breathing takes place when a baby is in the womb.
 The embryo pulls nourishment from the mother through its umbilical cord which feeds the body through the navel.
 After birth, infants continue to breathe from the navel area because it feels natural.
 It is only when the consciousness awakens and begins to integrate with the body that this natural breathing cycle is interrupted and breathing shifts to the lungs.
 The focused breathing exercise, when done correctly, will reconnect a person with this natural breathing cycle bringing a deep sense of peace and relaxation.